trial overview

 1249 adult and adolescent patients were included in 2 identically designed double-blind, randomized, vehicle-controlled trials.1,2

-In both studies, patients were randomized to monotherapy with OPZELURA, ruxolitinib cream 0.75%, or vehicle twice daily for 8 weeks.1
+In both studies, patients were randomized to monotherapy with OPZELURA, ruxolitinib cream 0.75%, or vehicle BID for 8 weeks and as needed during a 44-week extension.1,2

 key inclusion criteria1,3: